danthompson/seesaw-rb/Readme.markdown

 A Ruby gem for working with the Seesaw API.

-All networking is done with Net::HTTP so you don't have to worry about version conflicts with whatever library you may be using.
+All networking is done with Net::HTTP so you don't have to worry about version conflicts with whatever networking library you may be using.

 Read the [documentation](http://rubydoc.info/github/seesawco/seesaw-rb/master/frames) online.